Tom Papley: AFL career

 Papley made his AFL debut in round 1 of the 2016 AFL season against the Collingwood Football Club, kicking three goals.
 He earned the Rising Star nomination for round 5 following an impressive display against the West Coast Eagles in which he kicked two goals, earned 20 possessions, had six inside-50s and took eight marks in a match played in wet weather.
 Arguably his best season was in 2019, impressing many after the absence of Lance Franklin when he tied in 14th for goalkickers, with 37 goals.
 He kicked 4 goals against North Melbourne and 5 goals against the West Coast Eagles, proving to be two of his best performances.
 But throughout the year, Papley had a desire to return home back to Victoria despite being contracted to the Swans until 2023 and was heavily linked to both Carlton and North Melbourne.
 During the trade period, he requested a trade to Carlton, but Papley wasn't given his wish as the trade didn't go through.
 Papley was selected to play for Victoria in the State of Origin Bushfire Relief game, where he kicked 5 goals.

 Papley played all 17 games of the 2020 AFL season, kicking 26 goals and leading the Swans' goalkicking tally for the second year in a row.
 His standout performance came against Hawthorn in Round 8, kicking 4 goals and sparking Sydney to a 7-point victory.

 Papley rose to new heights in the 2021 AFL season, with a career-high 41 goals.
 This included four-goal performances against Richmond, GWS and Essendon, and the match-winning goal against Geelong in round 7.
 Papley was rewarded with his first ever All-Australian jumper in the 2021 All-Australian team, confirming his status as one of the competition's premier small forwards.

 Papley missed the first six rounds of the 2022 season due to a preseason hamstring injury he suffered in a practice match with GWS.
 Despite the late start to the season he was awarded with being a member of the All-Australian Squad in 2022.

+In round four, 2026, Papley played his 200th AFL game against the West Coast Eagles at Optus Stadium, with the Sydney Swans winning by 128 points to record their largest victory in an away premiership match.